Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 In New Jersey, the general rule is two years from the date of the injury or when the injury was reasonably discovered.
 For minors, there are exceptions that extend this timeline, but it’s best to act quickly while evidence is still fresh.

-Compensation (damages) may include coverage for past and future medical care, therapies, assistive devices, home modifications, special education costs, lost earning capacity, and pain and suffering for both the child and parents.
+Compensation (damages) may include coverage for past and future medical care, therapies, assistive devices, home modifications, special education costs, lost earning capacity, and compensation for the child’s pain and suffering, as well as for the parents.

 Yes.
 New Jersey malpractice law requires an Affidavit of Merit and has strict filing deadlines.
 A lawyer familiar with Marlton hospitals, Burlington County courts, and state laws will give your family the strongest chance at success.